OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 > Starting on Android 10 (API level 29) apps are able to detect if a WebView has become [unresponsive](https://developer.android.com/about/versions/10/features?hl=en#webview-hung "WebView hung renderer detection").
 If the this happens, the OS will automatically call the `onRenderProcessUnresponsive` method.

-Find more security best practices when using WebViews on [Android Developers](https://developer.android.com/training/articles/security-tips?hl=en#WebView "Security Tips - Use WebView").
+You can find more security best practices when using WebViews on [Android Developers](https://developer.android.com/training/articles/security-tips?hl=en#WebView "Security Tips - Use WebView").

 #### Static Analysis